degitaccount/Team1_Project/README.md

 **INSERT MACHINE LEARNING DESCRIPTION**

+***NOTES FROM TEAM MEETING: - Andrew PCA, Random forest, Dendogram, run machine learning model in a jupyter notebook using pandas and pandas libraries, ETL (Nyla)***

 ***RUBRIC: Team members present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:***
 * Takes in data in from the provisional database
 * Outputs label(s) for input data